Two workers at Tesoro's Golden Eagle refinery sprayed by acid

 (Reuters) - Two workers were sprayed by sulfuric acid at Tesoro Corp’s Golden Eagle refinery in Martinez, California, on Monday, the second such incident in less than a month, according to state regulators.

-A Tesoro spokeswoman, however, would not identify the chemical which the two contract workers were exposed to while performing maintenance on a unit at the Martinez refinery.
+A Tesoro spokeswoman, however, would not identify the chemical which the two contract workers were exposed to while carrying out maintenance on a unit at the Martinez refinery.

 “The contractors were doing maintenance, with full protective safety equipment worn,” Tesoro spokeswoman Tina Barbee said in a statement.
 “They were decontaminated in a shower and have been transported to a local medical facility.”